FusionAuth/fusionauth-site/site/_posts/2020-05-20-building-protected-api-with-rails-and-jwt.md

 Ruby on Rails is a modern web framework, but also a great way to build an API.
 The ability to quickly jam out your business logic, the ease of creating and modifying data models, and the built-in testing support all combine to make building a JSON API in Rails a no brainer.
 Add in a sleek admin interface built using something like [RailsAdmin](https://github.com/sferik/rails_admin) and you can build and manage APIs easily.

 But you don't typically want just anyone to consume your API.
 You want to ensure the right people and applications are doing so.
-In this tutorial, we're going to build an API in Ruby on Rails 6, and secure it using using JSON Web Tokens (JWTs).
+In this tutorial, we're going to build an API in Ruby on Rails 6, and secure it using JSON Web Tokens (JWTs).

 <!--more-->